 And be polite with these locals when you are rejecting their service to make the whole experience pleasant.

-(b) Checkpoint 2 – Sri Siddeshwara Swamy Temple (Pay entry fee for persons to enter waterfalls)
+(b) Checkpoint 2 – Sri Siddeshwara Swamy Temple (Pay Visitors entry fee to enter waterfalls)

 An ancient temple for Lord Shiva in the middle of the forest is one of the main reasons Talakona is crowded all the time.